Abod1960/BetterDiscord/README.md

 ### My Edites

-All of my edite are on Translucence theme, I edit on to look like macOS Big Sur
+All of my edite are on Translucence theme, and it is just some minor changes such us changing the wallpaper or change the accent color